VHT Home

 Typical Auburn Trail Section Northwest of Fishers

 Crosses under the NY State Thruway, Fishers Rd, Railroad Mills Rd (at Probst Rd), and Barony Woods Rd.
-Also some driveways cross the section from Railroad Mills to Wolston Rd.
+Also some driveways cross the section from Railroad Mills to Woolston Rd.

 Small parking lots are at Fishers Rd, and Railroad Mills Rd (by Probst Rd.).
-A larger lot is in Powder Mills Park on Wolston Rd.
+A larger lot is in Powder Mills Park on Woolston Rd.

 The surface is fine stone dust, 8-feet wide.